rveciana/BasemapTutorial/docs/plotting_data.rst

 	* If is an array, the streamline width will change according to the values of the array
 * density sets the closeness of streamlines to plot. a 1 value means the domains is divided in 30x30, with only one streamline crossing each sector.
 If a list with two elements is passed, the x and y densities are set to different values
 * norm  Normalizes the scale to set luminance data
-* arrowsize scales thearrow size
+* arrowsize scales the arrow size
 * arrowstyle stes the arrow style.
 The docs are at `FancyArrowPatch <http://matplotlib.org/1.3.0/api/artist_api.html#matplotlib.patches.FancyArrowPatch>`_
 * minlength sets the minimum length of the streamline in the map coordinates
 * The best documentation for the function is not `the one in Basemap <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.streamplot>`_, but in `matplotlib <http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.streamplot>`_